Banquet Server Resume Example

 I always include professional memberships like the International Maritime Organization or local seafarers’ unions.
 This shows I’m committed to the industry and follow the latest standards.

-You can list your membership dates and any leadership roles.
+You can list your membership dates and any leadership roles, and mention these in your cover letter to show your commitment.
 Around 60% of recruiters prefer candidates who join industry groups, so this can help your resume stand out.

 Memberships help me stay updated on safety protocols, regulations, and training.
 They also show employers I take my career in maritime seriously.